Rene-007/atomicDDA/README.md

 # atomicDDA

-Simulating the optical properties of metal nanostructure is a well-established field with methods such as FDTD, FEM or BEM beeing commonly used.
+Simulating the optical properties of metal nanostructure is a well-established field with methods such as FDTD, FEM or BEM being commonly used.
 However, when reaching out for the ultimate limit like atomic-scale gaps in nanoparticle dimers, these methods facing problems: Besides numerical difficulties in the gap region (discretization & stability of the solution) they have problems modeling the underlying atomic arrangement of the geometry properly.

 ![A gold dimer ready to be simulated](/003_media/regrown-dimer_1-000-000-atoms.jpg "A gold dimer ready to be simulated")